 At WCPS we aim for our pupils to develop spiritually, morally, socially and culturally.
 For more information, please click here.

-Teaching and nurturing our own school values of happiness, effort, kindness and character
+Teaching and nurturing our own school values of effort, kindness and character.

 Our school values are on display in classrooms.
-We make reference to them in school assemblies and we celebrate children who are positive, who try hard, who are kind and who show character.
+We make reference to them in school assemblies and we celebrate children who who try hard, who are kind to themselves, each other and the environment, and who show good character.

 Teaching British values